obluda3/strikers2013-teambuilder/README.md

 Huge thanks to AS for his help on documenting the player codes.

-**Please** don't read the source code as I'm very bad at coding, and it's my first time coding in C#
+**Please** do not read the source code as I'm very bad at coding, and it's my first time coding in C#